anthonypaulsullivan/Space_Hackers_Must_Die/README.md

 You'll need to use a couple of real world resources to solve this puzzle, one you've almost definetly used before and one that most real hackers use often.

 It's not quite finished.
 I still need to figure out how to create the "super secret password" And do a few more cosmetic upgrades.

+Updated: The game now has an ending if you can figure out how to get ot it.
+That will do for now as it served it's purpose of Python practice.
+I'll play with the code to make it a little 'prettier' though.

+Cheers
 Antomatron

 ![Space_Hacker](https://github.com/anthonypaulsullivan/Space_Hackers_Must_Die/blob/main/SH2.jpg?raw=true "Space Hacker Screen")